-Finally, the report showed that angel investments continue to be a significant contributor to job growth; these investments created 134,130 new jobs in the United States in 2011, or five jobs per angel investment.
+Finally, the report showed that angel investments continue to be a significant contributor to job growth; these investments created 134,130 new jobs in the United States, or five jobs per angel investment.

 So those are the most recent facts about angel funding.